Charles d'Orléans, Duke of Penthièvre: Biography

 Charles d'Orléans was born at the Palais Royal in Paris, the official city residence of the Orléans family since 1692.
 Inside his family, he was nicknamed Pimpin.

 He was the fourth of six sons born to the Orléans; Ferdinand Philippe born in 1810; the Duke of Nemours born in 1814; the Prince of Joinville born in 1818 who was followed by Charles.
 His younger brothers were the Duke of Aumale and the Duke of Montpensier.
 His oldest sister Princess Louise married Leopold I of Belgium.
 Another sister Princess Clémentine was the mother of Ferdinand I of Bulgaria.
 He was born one month premature and it was believed he would not live.
 Although he lived, he remained both physically weak and mentally disabled.
 He was cared by a servant named Joseph Uginet, who loved him greatly.

-Charles was given the title of Duke of Penthièvre, which had passed to the House of Orléans by inheritance; Charles paternal grandmother Louise Marie Adélaïde de Bourbon, wife of Philippe Égalité, was a great heiress and inherited the Penthièvre fortune from her father prior to the Revolution.
+Charles was given the title of Duke of Penthièvre, which had passed to the House of Orléans by inheritance; Charles paternal grandmother Louise Marie Adélaïde de Bourbon, Duchess of Orléans as wife of Duke Louis Philippe II (Philippe Égalité), was a great heiress and inherited the Penthièvre fortune from her father prior to the Revolution.
 As such, the Orléans family were one of the wealthiest in Europe rivalling that of the mainline in the previous century.